phdwight/divitracker/README.md

 The dashboard displays:
 - Total amount invested across all holdings
-- Total annualized dividends (actual and projected)
+- Total dividends received for the selected year
-- Overall portfolio yield percentage (actual and projected)
+- Overall annualized portfolio yield percentage (clickable for detailed breakdown)
 - Year filter to view dividends for specific years
 - List of all investments with individual yields (actual | projected format)

+### Yield Breakdown Page

+Click on the "Annualized Yield" card in the dashboard to view:
+- The complete yield calculation formula
+- Step-by-step computation with actual values
+- Per-investment breakdown showing contribution to overall yield
+- Print-friendly format for record keeping

 ## Dividend Yield Calculation